ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 Notice that `FetchDawn.cmake` uses a stable `chromium/6536` branch of Dawn repository.

 {{% notice Note %}}
-WebGPU is constantly evolving standard and hence its implementation, Dawn is also under active development.
+WebGPU is a constantly evolving standard and hence its implementation, Dawn is also under active development.
 For sake of stability, we have chosen a stable branch for our development.
 Updating to latest or different branch may cause breakage.
 {{% /notice %}}

-To add Dawn to our application, there are 2 options:
+To add Dawn to our application, there are two options:

-* Create a shared/static library from the Dawn source and use it in application.
+1. Create a shared/static library from the Dawn source and use it in application.
-* Download the source as a dependency and build it as part of the project build.
+2. Download the source as a dependency and build it as part of the project build.

-You will use the second option, since it provides more debug flexibility.
+You will use the second option here, since it provides more flexibility for debug.

 The files `webgpu/webgpu.cmake` and `CMakeLists.txt` facilitate downloading and building WebGPU with Dawn implementation and integrating Dawn into the project.